tape-framework/datascript/README.md

 ```

 If you used it akin to app-db, the equivalent of `re-frame.db/app-db` is
-`tape.datascript.controller/ds` and you can build a signal graph on it via
+`:tape.datascript.controller/ds` entry in the system map and you can build a
+signal graph on it via `re-frame.core/reg-sub-raw`.
-`re-frame.core/reg-sub-raw`.

 ##### LocalStorage

-The `{::datascript.c/load true}` and `{::datascript.c/dump true}` effects can
+The `{::datascript.c/load true}` and `{::datascript.c/dump true}` effects or
-be used to load and dump the DataScript DB from and to LocalStorage.
+`[::datascript.c/load]` and `[::datascript.c/dump]` events can be used to load
+and dump the DataScript DB from and to LocalStorage.

 #### License